Rick Ware Racing: History

-Possible sale of NASCAR team

-On June 26, 2025, it was announced that T. J. Puchyr, who co-founded Spire Motorsports in 2016, entered an agreement to purchase RWR's NASCAR team.
+While the LMC lawsuit was going on, in June, it was announced that T. J. Puchyr, who co-founded Spire Motorsports in 2016, entered an agreement to purchase RWR's NASCAR team.
 The deal will retain Rick Ware as a partner and Cody Ware as the driver of the No. 51 car, as well as all of the current RWR employees.
 On July 31, a judge granted LMC a temporary restraining order against RWR, preventing RWR from closing the team's sale to Puchyr for ten days.

+On September 10, 2026, it was announced that RWR would return to the NASCAR Canada Series.

+The team's shop was previously located in Thomasville, North Carolina.
+In 2020, they moved to Mooresville, North Carolina during the two months (March to May) that the series could not race due to the beginning of the COVID-19 pandemic.
+RWR moved from Mooresville to a shop in Concord, North Carolina on the campus of RFK Racing, which the team began an alliance with in 2023.

+Cup Series

 Car No. 01 history

 On January 27, 2025, it was announced that Corey LaJoie would run a part-time schedule with Rick Ware Racing, driving the No. 01.